 The Global Scholars Living and Learning Community is ideal for first-year students who are interested in international travel and culture and want to become world citizens in our increasingly globalized society.
-Open to students from any major, this selective program intends to provide its students with a broadened worldview through special courses, cultural events, and international travel.
+Open to students from any major, this selective program provides its students with a broadened worldview through special courses, cultural events, and international travel.

-Since this program only accepts ten to twelve students, the Global Scholars enjoy a close-knit community.
-All Global Scholars live together in Schreiner’s recently renovated Delaney Hall and each student has a fellow Global Scholar as a roommate.
-This community even has its own lounge/study room in Delaney!
+The Global Scholars enjoy a close-knit community.
+Global Scholars live together in Schreiner’s recently built Baldwin Hall and each student has a fellow Global Scholar as a roommate.
+This community even has its own lounge/study room!

-Recently, students have traveled to Hannam University in Daejeon, South Korea, where they attended the Korean Studies Summer Program for three weeks, scheduled from mid-June to early July.
+Previously, students have traveled to Hannam University in Daejeon, South Korea, where they attended the Korean Studies Summer Program for three weeks.
 While at Hannam University, the Global Scholars enjoyed classes on Korean language, society, history, economy, culture, and more.
 Unique field trips to Seoul and other cultural locations occur every few days.
 Highlights of these trips include visits to Gyeongbokgung Palace (built in 1395), the DMZ (the Demilitarized Zone), and Jeonju’s restored historical village where students learn traditional Korean cooking, drumming, and pottery.
 Other activities include K-Pop and Taekwondo lessons, norebang nights (karaoke), a Hanwa Eagles baseball game, and a trip to Korea’s famous mud beach.

 Schreiner University provides Global Scholars a scholarship to reduce the cost of the study abroad trip.
 This funding allows students to pursue study abroad at a lower cost than standard study abroad programs on campus.
 Participants also receive credit hours toward their degree at Schreiner University as part of the program.

-Once you have been admitted to Schreiner University, you will have access to the online application through your Schreiner One account.
+Once you have been admitted to Schreiner University, you will have access to the Learning Communities online application through your Schreiner One account.
 To login to Schreiner One use your student login credentials.
 Please visit the Learning Communities page in Schreiner One to apply.